kiontupper/NMD-442-blog/reading5.md

 > User-centered design requires research.

-This article is the best at describing the overarching goal of UX design research.
+This article is the best at describing the overarching goal of UX research.
 It frames it as the answer to three questions: What do your users want to get done?
 What are their goals?
 What are they trying to achieve?

 It also clarifies that user research starts at the beginning of the project, which is important since it's easy to think you can release a product, slap some Google Analytics on it, and fix it later.
 But when you hobble something together without doing any research, you can end up taking an entirely wrong direction and you may find yourself needing to start from scratch when it's already too late.